kuhumcst/korp-setups/korp/README.md

   - [x] update modes from old installation to new KORP (note: complicated by downstream changes)
   - [ ] Generate frontend nav automatically (research if feasible)
   - [x] [Danish language support](https://github.com/spraakbanken/korp-frontend/blob/dev/doc/frontend_devel.md#adding-languages)
+* [x] Database setup (for visualisation and "word pictures")
 * [ ] Generate datasets from input data and data description (research if feasible)
-* [ ] Database setup (for visualisation and "word pictures")
 * [ ] FCS setup
     - [ ] ~~FCS data should be generated automatically~~ (not feasible)
     - [ ] run korp-fcs-endpoint in Docker too
+* [ ] research korp cgi script: What is the purpose?
+Still relevant?
+* [ ] create outer shell docker-compose.yml for serving korp and voyant together (currently done using nginx on alf)
+    - [ ] Is kddata/[kd-demo](https://alf.hum.ku.dk/kd-demo/) still needed?
+See `/etc/nginx/includes` and https://cst.dk/dokuwiki/doku.php?id=kd_demo

 Build, test, deploy
 ===================
 Note: the following environment variables must be set

 * `$CORPORA_DIR` _must_ be set for the backend service to work properly.
 Contains the corpora-related subfolders such as registry, data, etc.
-* `§KORP_FRONTEND_CONFIG_DIR` _must_ be set for the frontend service to work properly.
+* `$KORP_FRONTEND_CONFIG_DIR` _must_ be set for the frontend service to work properly.
 Contains .js/.json files that are patched in before building the project, e.g. config.js, modes/*, translations/*.
 Should mirror the layout of the `app` folder in the korp-frontend project.
 The contents of `korp/frontend/app/` in this repository serves as a version-controlled example of this sort of config directory and is used in production for the CST corpora.
 The relevant changes exist in the `cst-setup` branch of the `kuhumcst/korp-frontend` project too.

 ```
 # Build image(s) and run container(s) in a detached state with `docker-compose`